adamdecaf/cert-manage/README.md

 - explain that users need choices and assurance in what they're trusting
 - some CA's are better than others, some are really bad (negligent)

-There have been numerous recent exploits in the wild surrounding CA's (Certificate Authorities) that don't understand the power they have on every machine which trusts communications signed with their keys.
+There have been numerous recent exploits in the wild surrounding CA's (Certificate Authorities) that don't understand the power they have on every system which trusts communications signed with their keys.

 - Comodo
   - Invalid domains